 Mira requested that today’s Kaddish be for her late mentor George Leonard’s wife, Annie Styron Leonard.
 She has written about him earlier and will write about his wife soon.

+She mostly kept to herself, or at least it seemed that way.
 I wonder what else I don’t remember, or never knew, about the woman next door.

 My friend Cori Kesler wrote me a few days before I made this recording for her, and I’m really sorry that I got so far behind in posting these daily Kaddishim that I’m only now sharing it with her almost a month later.